Architectural Park Complex – The Palace – Balchik

-From the chapel one can reach a garden full of lilies, called “The garden with the cross-shaped water mirror”, carved like a cross in a stone terrace and encircled by heavy ship chains.
-From there along white stone stairs one can reach the Gethsemane Garden, surrounded by black tulips blooming in the Spring.
+From the chapel, one can reach a garden full of lilies, called “The garden with the cross-shaped water mirror”, carved like a cross in a stone terrace and encircled by heavy ship chains.
+From there along white stone stairs, one can reach the Gethsemane Garden, surrounded by black tulips blooming in the Spring.
 Rare tree and bush species grow in the Gethsemane Garden – jujube, paradise apple, pomegranate, fig-trees, Dutch tulips in various nuances, begonia, iris, etc.

 From the Gethsemane Garden through gates of wrought iron one can enter the Mavi Dalga garden (The blue wave).
 It was built along the lowest coastal terrace between 1930 and 1933.
 Stone pathways cross-rule the garden to separate nooks.
-Magnolia grows here, as well as a very rare and precious species for the park – cotoneaster.
+Magnolia grows here, as well as a very rare and precious specie for the park – cotoneaster.